 All actuarially relevant modules on the programme will form part of the assessed programme, and the marks, both coursework and examinations where appropriate, will be included in the average mark required for accreditation purposes.
-This can include modules that do not map directly to a part of the IFoA syllabus such as those covering relevant areas like Data Science, research projects, industrial placement assessments, extended essays and dissertations.
+This can include modules that do not map directly to a part of the IFoA syllabus such as research projects, industrial placement assessments, extended essays and dissertations.